-- By ensuring the University is rigorous in delivering high quality education and training. - Targets set for recruitment and retention are monitored on a monthly basis. - Reporting on KPIs at Corporation and Quality Enhancement and Standards Committee, management accounts to Strategy, Finance and Resources Committee. - Appropriate monitoring and review embedded within the FE and HE Quality Cycle. - Increase in marketing and conversion activity. - Review of accommodation on site and transport routes to maximise recruitment.
+- By ensuring the University is rigorous in delivering high quality education and training. - Targets set for recruitment and retention are monitored monthly. - Reporting on KPIs at Corporation and Quality Enhancement and Standards Committee, management accounts to Strategy, Finance and Resources Committee. - Appropriate monitoring and review embedded within the FE and HE Quality Cycle. - · Increase in marketing and conversion activity. - Review of accommodation on site and transport routes to maximise recruitment.

-3. Government funding / impact of "Brexit"
+3. Government funding